How Many Years To Become a Doctor

 After being accepted into medical school in Europe, you will get your MD degree in 6 years.
 Your 6th year in the medical faculty in Europe is an internship.
 In most cases, your last year may be considered equal to F1.

 From there on, there is no difference in the career path for European and UK junior doctors.
+So if you’re ready to explore European medical schools, contact our advisors to find the perfect programme that fits your academic background and career goals.

 So let's summarise each milestone in your future as a physician who has studied: